hari13haran/Pizza_Bot/README.md

 3. Check Pizza Status by Order ID
 4. UI to chat with the chatbot

-This website was built withsk framework.
+This website was built with Flask Framework.